 Getting tired?
 This wouldn't be Bangkok if there wasn't a massage parlour on every corner and here they take the experience outside.
 Check out one of the many cushioned-covered deck chairs and smiling masseurs and masseuses keen to help with your tired feet and sore shoulders.
 Not only will you feel like your troubles have melted away, the street-side location is also perfect to watch the world go by – if you can keep your eyes open, that is.
 These healing hands can be found all along Rambuttri.

 Wat Chana Songkhram

-Once you step inside this wat’s compound gates you get a taste of a genuine working temple.
+Once you step inside this temple compound you get a taste of a genuine working place of worship.
 You can easily spend an hour walking around the grounds, peering into the classrooms, admiring the murals and gazing up at the monks meditating in the windows of their lodgings.